ninad-2022/ninad-2022/README.md

 - 👋 Hi, I’m @ninad-2022
 - 👀 I’m a continuous learner
-- 🌱 I’m currently learning Reactjs and nodejs
+- 🌱 I’m working on Reactjs and nodejs
 - 📫 You can contact me on ninadbhoir010@gmail.com